What is a Customer Service Representative?

 Work Environments

 A dedicated customer service or customer care department is typically found in any company or service that relies on customer support.
 Retailers, land management companies, and public service and utility providers all fall into this category.
-Customer service representatives’ job descriptions can vary so much that it’s helpful to think of them other job titles, such as the following:
+Customer service representatives’ job descriptions can vary so much that it’s helpful to think of them by other job titles, such as the following:

 Customer Service Representative